ZenGo-X/signature-simulation/eip/eip.md

    }

+## Rationale

-It should be noted, that this proposed solution solves the aforementioned issues, as the responsibility for the description is now owned by the contract, that: knows the message meaning exactly (and probably can reuse the code that handles this message when received on chain) Natively incentivized to provide the best explanation to prevent a possible fraud Not involving a third party that needs to be trusted
+The proposed solution solves the readability issues.
+The incentives for keeping the descritption as accurate as possible are alligned, as the responsibility for the description is now owned by the contract, that: knows the message meaning exactly (and probably can reuse the code that handles this message when received on chain) Natively incentivized to provide the best explanation to prevent a possible fraud Not involving a third party that needs to be trusted